Carpet Cleaning: Olefin Carpets

 PROPENSITY TO GETTING DIRTY

-However, it is also oleophilic, i.e, oil loving.
-In fact it is used to soak up oil in places where oil spills have occurred meaning that it is not at all resistant to stains caused by oil based products.
+However, it is also oleophilic, i.e, oil-loving.
+In fact, it is used to soak up oil in places where oil spills have occurred meaning that it is not at all resistant to stains caused by oil-based products.

-In general, these fibers are not easy to clean and tend to get dirty very easily causing streaks and dirt spots to reappear even after cleaning.
+In general, these fibres are not easy to clean and tend to get dirty very easily causing streaks and dirt spots to reappear even after cleaning.
 These are not meant to be used as home beautification rugs and are meant for utilitarian purposes.